compsocialscience/summer-institute/2022/singapore/apply.md

 1. a curriculum vitae
 2. a statement (maximum 500 words) describing both any current research and your interest in computational social science
 3. one writing sample (no more than 35 pages).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences in the email body describing the contributions of each individual author.
-4. Applicants who are graduate students or postdoctoral researchers must submit the contact information of one faculty advisor. **Letters of recommendation are not required at this point.**
+4. applicants who are graduate students or postdoctoral researchers must submit the contact information of one faculty advisor. **Letters of recommendation are not required at this point.**

 **In order to be guaranteed full consideration, all application materials must be submitted by Monday, February 21, 2022.** All application materials must be submitted through email.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by April 4, 2022, and will ask participants to confirm their participation very soon thereafter.